How to calculate your home equity

 Your equity doesn’t just show you how much you’ve paid on your loan.
 It can also serve as a great emergency fund.

-Once you’ve established a certain amount of equity, your mortgage lender will allow you to borrow against it, either through home equity loans or home equity lines of credit (HELOCs).
+Once you’ve established a certain amount of equity, your mortgage lender will allow you to borrow against it, either through a home equity loan or home equity line of credit.

 Establishing a certain amount of equity can also help you refinance your home loan.

 What your equity does in both of these situations is show your mortgage lender that you’re a responsible borrower.
 You’ve been chipping away at the balance consistently and you pose a low risk of defaulting if they decide to lend you more.

 And if you’re especially responsible, your lender could reward you with access to favorable loans or better interest rates.

 You may have run across the term “LTV” when initially looking at mortgage loans.
 Your loan-to-value (LTV) ratio is just another way to express the amount of equity you have.